MicrosoftDocs/winrt-api/windows.media.core/videostreamdescriptor.md

 # Windows.Media.Core.VideoStreamDescriptor

 ## -description
-Defines an video media stream.
+Represents a description a video media stream.

 ## -remarks
+When creating a [MediaEncodingProfile](../windows.media.mediaproperties/mediaencodingprofile.md), call [SetVideoTracks](../windows.media.mediaproperties/mediaencodingprofile_setvideotracks_1424215491.md), passing in one or more **VideoStreamDescriptor** objects to provide information about the video tracks to be encoded.

 See the [MediaStreamSource Sample](http://go.microsoft.com/fwlink/p/?LinkID=309021) for an example of using Media Stream Source in a UWP app.

 ## -examples